loganabsher/ui-ux-exercise1/README.md

 Extra points for demonstrating your creativity in both design and coding.

 Ultimately check your code into a public Github repository for review.

 Important Note: Please do not use any opensource code (or ready made components available on the web).
 All code must be completely your own.
-You can use a font service for icons, for example FontAwesome.
+You can use a service for fonts, for example FontAwesome.
 The component must be built from scratch using JS and React.

 We look forward to checking out what you build!